aMarCruz/eslint-plugin-prettierx/README.md

 ## TODO

-- [ ] Better integration with eslint-config-standardize
+- [ ] Config for the StandardJS bundle
 - [ ] Test
 - [ ] Enhance this doc
 - [ ] Many other things